brentp/vcfanno/README.md

  + concat   // comma delimited list of output
  + count    // count the number of overlaps
  + div2     // given two values a, b return a / b.
- + delete   // for postannotation only. allows removing a field from the query vcf's INFO.
  + first    // take only the first value.
  + flag     // presense/absence via vcf flag
  + max      // numbers only